CarlosGarlem/Shinydev/README.md

 # Shiny Project
-This project contains a shiny app develop based on Sample-SuperStore dataset
+This project contains a shiny app developed based on Sample-SuperStore dataset